diagrams/diagrams-doc/manual/diagrams-manual.rst

                       ]
             )

-envelopes, being functions, of course cannot be printed, but the output of `names` can be manipulated in other ways than just printing.
+Envelopes, being functions, of course cannot be printed, but the output of `names` can be manipulated in other ways than just printing.

 Using named envelopes
 ~~~~~~~~~~~~~~~~~~~~~